 What Is A Hammer Drill

-A hammer drill or also known as an impact drill or a percussion drill is a powerful tool which is used to drill in hard materials.
+A hammer drill or also known as an impact drill or a percussion drill is a powerful tool that is used to drill in hard materials.

 It is a kind of rotary drill with a mechanism that is similar to an impact wherein it generates the hammering motion.
-It also has a mechanism similar to a percussive which will give quick succession of hammer thrust that is short.
+It also has a mechanism similar to a percussive which will give a quick succession of hammer thrusts that is short.

 This will help pulverize the surface to be bored.
 In most hammer drills today, the user will be able to turn off the hammer drill mechanism so the user can use it as a traditional drill.